 You may request a 30 day extension to pay your fine.
 You must first enter your plea of guilty or

 no contest and waive your right to a jury trial.
 This request must be made in person or in writing or deliver it to the court before your appearance date.
 You then have up to 31 days to pay the amount in full or file an appeal bond with the municipal court.
-If any portion of the fine and costs is paid on or after the 31st day after the date of judgment, you will be assessed an additional $25 as required by Sec.
+If any portion of the fine and costs is paid on or after the 31st day after the date of judgment, you will be assessed an additional fee as required by Sec.
 133.103 L.G.
-If you wish to make your request by mail, please use the forms provided below.
-If appearing in person, the clerk will provide forms for you.
+If you wish to make your request by mail, please use the form provided below.
+If appearing in person, the clerk will provide the form to you.

 EXTENSION REQUEST FORM